 Books can transport you to other cultures and teach you all about them.

-Ann Morgan tells an inspiring story of learning about other cultures in her TED Talk (below).
+Ann Morgan tells an inspiring story of learning about other cultures in her TED Talk (see here on YouTube).

 Ann originally thought she was a well-read and cultured bookworm.
 But when she looked at her bookshelf she realized nearly all of her books were by American or English authors.